tpximpact/mhclg-oruk/content/adopt/03_pid.md

 - Development of other taxonomies

 ## 5. Benefits
 ORUK has created a separate business case document for councils to start up an implementation project.
-This can be found here. (link)
+This can be found [here](/adopt/02_business_case)

 The following outlines the key capabilities and benefits that implementing ORUK is expected to deliver.
 The bigger benefits will be realised when citizens and frontline workers consume the accurate date.